gagandeep/Web-Architecture-Evolution/README.md

 # Web Architecture Evolution
 Web Architecture Evolution is `in-progress` book to learn Architectures from 0 to Current level of Web architetures be it Lambda Architecture, Kappa Architecture, Event driven Architecture.
-This book will arrange in two parts,
+This book will be arranged in two parts,
 1. Pre-Hadoop Era
-2. Post-Hadoop Era
+2. Post-Hadoop Era (Big-Data Era)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTY4NjY2NTc3LC0xNDM5NTYwNDRdfQ==
+eyJoaXN0b3J5IjpbNjIwNzA0ODk2LC0xNDM5NTYwNDRdfQ==
 -->